M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager/Readme.md

 		/// <inheritdoc />
 		protected override void StartApplication()
 		{
-			// Instantiate the background operation manager.
-			this.TaskQueueBackgroundOperationManager = new TaskQueueBackgroundOperationManager
-			(
-				this
-			);

 			// Create a background operation that can be run on demand. this.MyBackgroundOperation = this.TaskQueueBackgroundOperationManager.CreateBackgroundOperation
 			(